Story of Ted Weisgal and Leisure Learning Unlimited

 so hard without the promise of major financial rewards.

-Furious at Donna's U-turn, Ted went home and told the story to his wife Kathy.
+Furious at Deborah's U-turn, Ted went home and told the story to his wife Kathy.
 She listened sympathetically and let him vent his frustration.
 Finally when Ted had calmed down enough to listen a little, Kathy spoke up.

 "Ted, why do you keep working for other people?
 You have built three organizations from the ground up only to get pushed around and receive nothing in return.
 You need to be in charge of your own program."